perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 - A grouping of objects that typically exist as a primary container within the Active Directory
 - **Basic Functions:**
 	- Provide an Active Directory "partition" in which to house objects that have a common relationship in terms of management and security
-	- to establish a set of information to be replicated from one DC to another
+	- To establish a set of information to be replicated from one DC to another
 	- To expedite management of a set of objects

 ![400](https://i.imgur.com/ythbhu7.png)